Demographics of France: Today

+Net migration of Metropolitan France, 1946–present

+Immigrants by country of birth as of 2022:

 In 2004, a total of 140,033 people immigrated to France.
 Of them, 90,250 were from Africa and 13,710 from Europe.
 In 2005, immigration levels fell slightly to 135,890.
 The European Union allows free movement between the member states.
 While the UK (along with Ireland and Sweden and non-EU members Norway and Switzerland) did not impose restrictions, France put in place controls to curb Eastern European migration.

-As at 1 January 2006, INSEE estimated that the number of foreigners living in metropolitan France amounted to 3.5 million people.
+As at 1 January 2006, INSEE estimated that there were 3.5 million foreigners living in metropolitan France.
 Two out of five foreigners are from Portugal, Algeria or Morocco.
-Thus, EU nationals immigrating to France comprise 1.2 million people, and 1.1 million people are from the three Maghreb countries of Morocco, Algeria and Tunisia.
+Thus, EU nationals immigrating to France account for 1.2 million people, and 1.1 million people are from the three Maghreb countries of Morocco, Algeria and Tunisia.
 Immigrants are concentrated in Île-de-France, Rhone-Alpes, Provence and Côte d'Azur regions, accounting for 60% of the total immigrant population.
 Furthermore, there appears to be a lower rate of immigrants arriving from the EU since 1975 as opposed to an increase in African immigrants.

 In the first decade of the 21st century, the net migration rate was estimated to be 0.66 migrants per 1,000 population a year.
 This is a very low rate of immigration compared to other European countries, the United States or Canada.
 Since the beginning of the 1990s, France has been attempting to curb immigration, first with the Pasqua laws, followed by both right-wing and socialist-issued laws.
 This trend is also demonstrated in anti-immigrant sentiments among the public.
 For example, the Pew Research Center in Washington, D.C. conducted a public opinion poll in February 2004 among French nationals.
 This poll measured the extent of support for restricting immigration among French nationals, by age cohort.
 24% of individuals 18 to 29 were restricting immigration, with 33% of individuals 30 to 49 and 53% for both 50 to 64 and 65 and over.
 Nearly nine years later, a January 2013 poll conducted in France by Ipsos found that 70% of respondents said that there were "too many immigrants in France".